The city that never sleeps.

 It could easily chew you up and spit you out, just like it had done to so many my age.
 Although we no longer lived in the nineteen hundreds, when the Irish gangs terrorized the Lower East side or the Italian Mafia kept the little Italy district in a chokehold, there were still parts of the city that I steered clear of.

-I didn’t come from wealth, so a nine-to-five was a sin qua non and working at this small diner was helping me pay the bills, awhile searching for my dream job.
+I didn’t come from wealth, so a nine-to-five was a sin qua non and working at this small diner was helping me pay the bills while searching for my dream job.

 It had been the end of yet another tedious night shift, prolonged by my unyielding offer to help Norman and his wife tie a few loose ends, before locking up for the evening.
-An act of munificence that I would later come to regret.
+It was an act of munificence that I would later come to regret.

 I had been hoping for a long and uneventful weekend.
 But tonight, years of upholding an image that took shitloads of therapy and large chunks of cash out of my depleted bank account, would go down the New York City drain.